Hunter Biden seeks federal probe of Trump allies over laptop

 A Justice Department spokesperson declined to comment.

 Separate letters requesting investigations were also sent to the Delaware state attorney general’s office and to the Internal Revenue Service.
-Spokespeople there did not immediately return calls seeking comment.
+Spokespeople there did not immediately return emails seeking comment.

 Associated Press writer David Bauder in New York contributed to this report.